 The semi-professional personal bio

 Professionally, Cindy manages research programs for undergraduate students at a large research university.
-When not working or blogging, she can be found cheering for the Dodgers, running around LA, going to concerts and spending time with her family, friends and husband, Sean, and son Xavier.
+When not working or blogging, she can be found cheering for the Dodgers, running around Ithaca or LA, going to concerts and spending time with her family, friends and husband, Sean, and sons Xavi and Archie.

 The blog bio